 The Winter JazzFest showcase was started in 2005.
 It gives artists exposure to the Association of Performing Arts Presenters whose conference is in town at the same time.
 Performers play short 45-minute sets of mostly new music.
 The event sells out.
 If you want to attend, get your tickets in advance.

-MUSIC CLUB ~ A multimedia music and performance venue founded by musicians at the site of the Village Gate, a historic Latin music and jazz club.
-(Greenwich Village)
+Le Poisson Rouge is a multimedia music and performance venue founded by musicians at the site of the Village Gate, a historic Latin music and jazz club.